Lumi-supercomputer/lumi-userguide/docs/computing/Lmod_modules.md

 ### module keyword

 Another search command that is sometimes useful is `module keyword`.
-It really just searches for the given word in the short descriptions that are included in most module files and in the name of the module.
+It just searches for the given word in the short descriptions that are included in most module files and in the name of the module.
 The output is not always complete since not all modules may have a complete enough short description.